rpy2/rpy2/doc/source/rinterface.rst

 Two environments are provided as :class:`rpy2.rinterface.SexpEnvironment`

 .. index::
-   single: globalEnv
+   single: globalenv
-   single: SexpEnvironment; globalEnv
+   single: SexpEnvironment; globalenv

-.. rubric:: globalEnv
+.. rubric:: globalenv

 The global environment can be seen as the root (or topmost) environment, and is in fact a list, that is a sequence, of environments.